Download the proper .zip file from the

 there are some functions that will only work if the assembly is registered with unrestricted permissions.

-For ASSP2012, you must unblock the DLLs before registering them because .NET 4.0 added this restriction.
+For ASSP 2012 and ASSP 2014, you must unblock the DLLs before registering them because .NET 4.0 added this restriction.
 If you don't unblock the DLL, then you will get the "Clr Assembly must have main file specified." error.
-Right click on the file and choose
+Right click on the

 Also, make sure you are using the SQL Server Management Studio version which corresponds to your Analysis Services version.
 For example, if you're using Analysis Services 2012, make sure to use SSMS 2012 to create the assembly.
 If you use SSMS2008 to create